-Specializations: Ken focuses on assisting leaders to realize their own potential and achieving the same with their staff.
-The approach draws on the latest research from neuroscience and positive psychology but it’s also fundamentally practical, recognizing that leadership can be messy much of the time.
+Specializations: Ken focuses on assisting leaders in realizing their own potential and achieving the same with their staff.
+The approach draws on the latest research from neuroscience and positive psychology but is also fundamentally practical, recognizing that leadership can be messy often.

 Jennifer is a global speaker and empowerment catalyst.
 A lifelong entrepreneur, she is the Founder and CEO of IMPERIA™, an innovation incubator focused on women creating social impact projects around the globe.
 IMPERIA brings together women from 195 countries to develop their leadership and provide a strong sense of community, with programming based on Jennifer’s methodology of Self-Directed Empowerment™, which illustrates how one can become one’s own renewable, sustainable source of power.

-Locations: Jennifer offers 100% remote services (by phone or internet call) and works with founders from around the world.
+Locations: Jennifer offers 100% remote services (by phone or internet call) and works with founders worldwide.

-Specializations: Jennifer works primarily with post-Series A founders and female founders, but she has also worked with a number of men and co-ed founding teams.
-She comes in when it's time to grow and build a proper culture, infrastructure, and leadership development arc, and help the company transition from survival to thrive mode.
+Specializations: Jennifer works primarily with post-Series A and female founders, but she has also worked with many men and co-ed founding teams.
+She comes in when it's time to grow and build a proper culture, infrastructure, and leadership development arc, and help the company transition from survival to thriving mode.

-Locations: Ann partners with clients who are based in and outside of the U.S. She usually connects with clients over the phone or via Zoom and also meets with individuals in person at her office in Flatiron, NYC.
-She can work with clients at their offices too when needed.
+Locations: Ann partners with clients based in and outside of the U.S. She usually connects with clients over the phone or via Zoom and also meets with individuals in person at her office in Flatiron, NYC.
+She can work with clients at their offices, too, when needed.

-Specializations: Ann serves a number of business owners, Founders, Co-Founders, and C-Suite executives.
+Specializations: Ann serves several business owners, Founders, Co-Founders, and C-Suite executives.
 Entrepreneurs tend to be her focus.
 She also adores supporting female leaders through organizations she collaborates with within NY and NJ.

 The process of coaching can be humbling as you’re often looking at ways you’ve been thinking and behaving, which could be getting in the way of your goals.
-Therefore, making space for self-reflection as you embark on the process is vital.
+Therefore, making space for self-reflection as you embark on the process is vital.— Ann Mehl

 Laura is a certified ICF PCC and Marshall Goldsmith coach with over 20 years of experience coaching and training leaders at organizations such as NASA, the Navy, Shell Oil, M+T Bank, and LexisNexis, as well as start-up venture-backed Silicon Valley CEOs and executive teams in tech, biotech, energy, and financial industries.